Europe's 'most wanted' women fugitives revealed | DW | 18.10.2019

 Worst offenders

-Among them are Zorka Rogic, who is wanted in Croatia in connection drugs and arms trafficking offenses, Nigerian Jessica Edosomwan who is alleged to be part of a human smuggling ring that lured 60 women to France and forced them into prostitution, and Polish national Dorota Kazmierska, who failed to begin her 25-year prison sentence for a 2008 murder.
+Among them are Zorka Rogic, who is wanted in Croatia in connection to drugs and arms trafficking offenses, Nigerian Jessica Edosomwan who is accused of being part of a human smuggling ring that lured 60 women to France and forced them into prostitution, and Polish national Dorota Kazmierska, who failed to begin her 25-year prison sentence for a 2008 murder.

 "People think that usually these crimes are not being committed by women, but they are and they are equally as serious as those committed by men," Europol spokeswoman Tine Hollevoet told the Agence France-Presse news agency.